Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 Open the simple_thermostat.js file.
 In this file, you can see how to:

 - const provisioningHost = "global.azure-devices-provisioning.net";
-- const idScope = "your_idScope "
+- const idScope = "Your_idScope "
-- const registrationId = "your_registrationId"
+- const registrationId = "Your_registrationId"
-- const symmetricKey = "your_symmetricKey"
+- const symmetricKey = "Your_symmetricKey"
 - const useDps = "DPS"

 To learn more about the sample configuration, see the [sample readme](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/readme.md).